encukou/py3c/doc/source/guide-porting.rst

 Porting – Adding Support for Python 3
 =====================================

+After you :doc:`modernize <guide-modernization>` your C extension to use the latest features available in Python 2, it is time to address the differences between Python 2 and 3.

 The recommended way to port is keeping single-source compatibility between Python 2 and 3, until support Python 2 can be safely dropped.
-For Python code, one can use libraries like `six <https://pypi.python.org/pypi/six/>`_ and `future <http://python-future.org/>`_, and, failing that, ``if sys.version_info >= (3, 0):`` blocks for conditional code.
+For Python code, you can use libraries like `six <https://pypi.python.org/pypi/six/>`_ and `future <http://python-future.org/>`_, and, failing that, ``if sys.version_info >= (3, 0):`` blocks for conditional code.
 For C, the py3c library provides common tools, and for special cases you can use